History of orienteering

 The history of orienteering begins in the late 19th century in Sweden, where it originated as military training.
+Over the course of the late 19th and early 20th century, orienteering emerged first as a military competition in Nordic countries and then as a mass participation sport, before becoming a competitive sport with an international governing body.

+Military exercise

-The actual term "orienteering" was first used in 1886 at the Swedish Military Academy Karlberg and meant the crossing of unknown land with the aid of a map and a compass.
+The actual term "orienteering" (Swedish: orientering) was first used in 1886 at the Swedish Military Academy Karlberg and meant the crossing of unknown land with the aid of a map and a compass.
 The competitive sport began when the first competition was held for Swedish military officers on 28 May 1893 at the yearly games of the Stockholm garrison.
 The first civilian competition, in Norway on 31 October 1897, was sponsored by the Tjalve Sports Club and held near Oslo.
 The course was long by modern standards, at 19.5 km, on which only three controls were placed.
 The competition was won by Peder Fossum in a time of 1 hour, 47 minutes, and 7 seconds.

-Europe between the two world wars
+The first public orienteering competition in Sweden was held in 1901.

+Orienteering as a mass participation sport

 At the end of World War I the first large scale orienteering meet was organized in 1918 by Major Ernst Killander of Stockholm, Sweden.
 Then President of the Stockholm Amateur Athletic Association, Killander was a Scouting Movement leader who saw orienteering as an opportunity to interest youth in athletics.
 The meet was held south of Stockholm in 1919 and was attended by 220 athletes.
-Killander is credited with coining the Swedish word orientering, from which the word orienteering is derived, in publicity materials for this meet.
+Killander is credited with using the Swedish word orientering, from which the word orienteering is derived, in publicity materials for this meet.
 Killander continued to develop the rules and principles of the sport, and today is widely regarded throughout Scandinavia as the "Father of Orienteering".

 The sport gained popularity with the development of more reliable compasses in the 1930s.
+In 1928, Gunnar Tillander, a Swedish orienteer, invented a new style of bearing compass which allowed the user to quickly take bearings from a map.
+Tillander took his design to fellow orienteers Björn, Alvin, and Alvar Kjellström, who were selling basic compasses, and the four men modified Tillander's design and would go on to found Silva Sweden AB in 1932.
+In 1933, Silva introduced the protractor compass.
+Until the introduction of the thumb compass, the protractor compass would remain the state of the art in the sport.

 The first international competition between orienteers of Sweden and Norway was held outside Oslo, Norway, in 1932.
-In 1933, the Swedish compass manufacturer Silva Sweden AB introduced a new compass design, the protractor compass.
-Until the introduction of the thumb compass, the protractor compass would remain the state of the art in the sport.
 By 1934, over a quarter million Swedes were actively participating in the sport, and orienteering had spread to Finland, Switzerland, the Soviet Union and Hungary.
 The nations of Finland, Norway and Sweden all established national championships.
 The Swedish national orienteering society, Svenska Orienteringsförbundet, the first national orienteering society, was founded in 1936.